-JOHN SHIRK – In the Year of Focus, we take a look at prayer and the peace of God.
+JOHN SHIRK – In the Year of Focus, we take a look at David’s cry for mercy in Psalm 86.

 John Shirk